 You will need this accreditation if you intend to operate a passenger transport service.
 Passenger transport services are defined as those that operate passenger vehicle (less than 10 seats) on a public street for the purpose of carrying passengers where:

 - the passengers have to pay a fair

 - the passenger service is available to any member of the public.

 - restricted hire vehicles.

 Accreditation is a legal requirement and acknowledges that you have in place systems and processes that meet approved standards to ensure safety of the service you intend to provide.
-If you intend to operate a passenger transport service that involves taxis, luxury hire cars or restricted hire vehicles you will also require the appropriate operational licence in addition to holding accreditation.
-Services operated using large vehicles (10 or more seats) do not require an operational licence.
+If you intend to operate a passenger transport service that involves taxis, luxury hire cars or restricted hire vehicles you will also need the appropriate operational licence in addition to holding accreditation.
+Services operated using large vehicles (10 or more seats) do not need an operational licence.